 What are some of the unique opportunities offered in the EPS graduate program at Yale?

 Our program offers many unique opportunities: First, our program is structured such that students undertake two significant research projects during their first two years of study, including a minor project that is outside the student’s field of specialization.
-Also, we offer $2000 (tax free) to all students to support conference attendance or other travel during the first two years of the program.
+Also, we offer $3000 (tax free) to all students to support computer equipment, conference attendance, or other travel during the first two years of the program.
 The department furthermore sponsors (and heavily subsidizes) a field trip for students (graduate and undergraduate) and faculty every other year; recent destinations have included Alaska/Yukon, Japan, Scotland, the Alps, and New Zealand.
 Finally, after the second year, students can apply to participate in our Public Outreach/DEI Fellowship, which allows graduate students to undertake a meaningful semester-long project in the realm of public outreach or diversity, equity, and inclusion.

 Do EPS students serve as teaching assistants?

 Yes, there is an academic teaching requirement for all students in our program, which involves two semesters as a teaching assistant, with a time commitment of up to 10 hours per week.
 This teaching requirement is typically fulfilled in the first two years of our program.
 Beyond that, additional teaching requirements depend on the student’s funding situation.
 For students who are on departmental or university funding beyond the second year of the program, each year of support comes with a one-semester teaching assistant assignment, with a time commitment of up to 10 hours per week.
 Students who are supported by research grants or outside fellowships do not have additional teaching duties beyond the two-semester academic requirement.

 What do EPS graduates typically do after finishing their Ph.D.?
 What kinds of career paths are typical?